appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/ssl-configuration.md

 By default, when you enable HTTPS for `external.scheme`, NGINX listens for unencrypted HTTP traffic on port 80 but redirects them as HTTPS with 301 response code automatically.

-You don't need to do any manuel configuration to redirect HTTP requests to HTTPS.
+You don't need to do any manual configuration to redirect HTTP requests to HTTPS.

 :::